An Employer's Guide to Group Health Continuation Coverage Under COBRA

 - A statement that the election notice does not fully describe COBRA or the plan and that more information is available from the plan administrator and in the SPD.

 The Department has developed a model election notice that plans may use to satisfy their obligation to provide the election notice.
-The model election notice is available on the EBSA Web site.
+The model election notice (in Spanish) is available on the EBSA Website.
 In order to use this model election notice properly, the plan administrator must complete it by filling in the blanks with the appropriate plan information.
-Use of the model election notice, appropriately completed, will be considered by the Department to be good faith compliance with the election notice content requirements of COBRA.
+The Department will consider use of the model election notice, appropriately completed, good faith compliance with the election notice content requirements of COBRA.

 COBRA Notice of Unavailability of Continuation Coverage - Group health plans may sometimes deny a request for continuation coverage or for an extension of continuation coverage, when the plan determines the requester is not entitled to receive it.
-When a group health plan makes the decision to deny a request for continuation coverage from an individual, the plan must give the individual a notice of unavailability of continuation coverage.
+When a group health plan makes the decision to deny a request for continuation coverage or a request for an extension from an individual, the plan must give the individual a notice of unavailability of continuation coverage.
 The notice must be provided within 14 days after the request is received, and the notice must explain the reason for denying the request.

 COBRA Notice of Early Termination of Continuation Coverage - Continuation coverage must generally be made available for a maximum period (18, 29, or 36 months).
 The group health plan may terminate continuation coverage early, however, for any of a number of specific reasons.
 (See Duration of Continuation Coverage below.)
 When a group health plan decides to terminate continuation coverage early for any of these reasons, the plan must give the qualified beneficiary a notice of early termination.
-The notice must be given as soon as practicable after the decision is made, and it must describe the date coverage will terminate, the reason for termination, and any rights the qualified beneficiary may have under the plan or applicable law to elect alternative group or individual coverage, such as a right to convert to an individual policy.
+The notice must be given as soon as practicable after the decision is made, and it must describe the date coverage will terminate, the reason for termination, and any rights the qualified beneficiary may have under the plan or applicable law to elect alternative group or individual coverage.

 Special Rules for Multiemployer Plans - Multiemployer plans are allowed to adopt some special rules for COBRA notices.
 First, a multiemployer plan may adopt its own uniform time limits for the qualifying event notice or the election notice.
 A multiemployer plan also may choose not to require employers to provide qualifying event notices, and instead to have the plan administrator determine when a qualifying event has occurred.
 Any special multiemployer plan rules must be set out in the plan's documents (and SPD).